chinchalinchin/elara/src/source/03_research/00_palindromes.rst

 **Theorem 1.1.1** | S | ≥ ℵ:sub:`1`

 Assume, for the sake of contradiction, that the set of all Strings **S** is countable.
-This means the Strings can be listed them in some order,
+This means the Strings can be listed in some order,

     s:sub:`1`, s:sub:`2`, s:sub:`3`, etc.

 Now, construct a new String *t* as follows:

-    1. The first character of t is different from the first character of s1.
+    1. The first character of *t* is different from the first character of *s*:sub:`1`.
-    2. The second character of t is different from the second character of s2.
+    2. The second character of *t* is different from the second character of *s*:sub:`2`.
     3. etc.

-This string *t* will be different from every string in **S** contradicting the assumption that we could list all possible strings.
+This string *t* will be different from every string in **S** contradicting the assumption that it was possible to list all strings.
 Therefore, **S** must be uncountable. ∎

 Section I.II: Words
 -------------------

 While the notion of Characters maps almost exactly to the intuitive notion of letters in everyday use, the notion of a *Word* requires explication.

-If Characters are mapped to letters in the alphabet of a *Language* **L**, the set of all Strings would have as a subset the Language that is constructed through the alphabet.
+If Characters are mapped to letters in the Alphabet of a *Language* **L**, the set of all Strings would have as a subset the Language that is constructed through the Alphabet.
 The goal of this section is to introduce a series of constraints onto the set of all Strings that will filter out its elements that cannot belong to **L** based solely on their internal structure.
 The intent of this analysis is to treat Words as interpretted constructs embedded in a syntactical structure that is independent of their specific interpretations.
 In other words, this analysis will proceed without assuming anything about the interpretation of the Words in the Language beyond the fact that they *are* Words of the Language.

 To formalize these notion, the following symbolic representations are introduced,

     1. Words (*a*, *b*, *c*, etc.): Lowercase English letters represent Words.
 Subscripts will occassionally be used to denote Words, (*a*:sub:`1`, *a*:sub:`2`, ... )
     2. Language (**L**): The uppercase English letter *L* in boldface represents a Language.

-In the case of English, Words would correspond to words such as "dog", "cat", etc. A Language would correspond to a set of words such as { "dog", "cat", "hamster", ... } or { "tree", "flower", "grass", .... }.
+In the case of English, Words would correspond to words such as "dog", "cat", etc. A Language would correspond to a set of words such as *{ "dog", "cat", "hamster", ... }* or *{ "tree", "flower", "grass", .... }*.

-The number of Words in a Language is denoted | **L** |.
+The number of Words in a Language is denoted | L |.

 It will sometimes be necessary to refer to indeterminate Words, so notation is introduced for Word Variables,

-    3. Word Variables (*α*, *β*, *γ*, etc. ): Lowercase Greek letters will represent variable words, i.e. indeterminate Words.
+    1. Word Variables (*α*, *β*, *γ*, etc. ): Lowercase Greek letters will represent variable words, i.e. indeterminate Words.
 Subscripts will occassionally be used to denote Word Variables, (*α*:sub:`1`, *α*:sub:`2`, ... ).
-The exceptions to this rule are *ζ*, *ξ* and *χ* which are reserved for Sentential Variables (see Section II.I for more information.)
+The exceptions to this rule are *ζ* and *ξ*which are reserved for Sentential Variables (see Section II.I for more information.), *σ* which is used for the Delimiter Character (see Section I.I for more information), and δ which is used for the Delimiter count function (see Section II.IV for more information)

 The range of a Word Variable is understood to be the Language **L** from the Words are being drawn.